Support for the next generation of scientists means investment in the future of the field.

 Additional Ventures is on a mission to solve single ventricle heart disease, guided by our Research Roadmap to address the critical knowledge gaps within this field and beyond.
 The Catalyst to Independence Award provides support for outstanding investigators pursuing topics relevant to single ventricle heart disease and aligned with the specific focus areas in the Roadmap – genetics, basic cardiovascular development, tissue engineering, computational modeling, and other relevant areas.

-Opportunities to network with AVCIA awardees and AV investigators through AV-sponsored events
+Opportunities to network with Catalyst Awardees and Additional Ventures investigators through sponsored events

 Individual career-coaching and skill-building opportunities